nshift/github-guidelines/README.md

 ## Milestone

-## Label
+## Labels

+### Immutablity

-We believe GitHub labels should define immutable informations about issues.
+GitHub labels should define immutable informations about issues.

+*Why*
-We consider having to change labels over time to be a bad practice.
+>Having to change labels over time is a bad practice.
 Indeed, changing labels manually multiple times on issues can be very time consumming and prone to errors.
-Moreover, we believe that if the information about the issue is changing, it is surely not a relevant information to have as a label.
-Almost everytime, you will see that variable informations about an issue can be managed in another way which will be much more efficient in the end.
-If you consider this, you will tremendously reduce useless labels creation, and see that you have more than enough information through it.
+Moreover, if the information about the issue is changing, it is surely not a relevant information to have as a label.
+Almost everytime, any variable information about an issue can be managed in another way which will be much more efficient in the end.
+Considering this will tremendously reduce useless labels creation.

+### Colors

-We believe that labels should be regrouped into categories and that you only need three of them.
-We also recommend to use similar color styling accross categories for a stronger visual identification.
+It is better to use similar color styling accross categories for a stronger visual identification.

-Here are what we believe to be the best labels to use and what they mean.
-We recommend to use the label name, color hex code as they are and use the rest as the description.
+*Why*
+>Keeping same color styling accross categories is key for a strong and clear visual identification.

+Colors should be variants of Red-Orange-Green.

+*Why*
+>Red-Orange-Green variations are commonly used internationally to provide a sense of state.
+Red being the ones that require the most attention.
+Green being the ones that require little attention.

+### Categories

+Labels should be regrouped into categories.
+Only three of them are needed.

+*Why*
+>Categories help identify what label to assign to an issue.
+Each issue cannot have more than one label from the same category.

+Every issue should have a `Type` and a `Severity` label.

+*Why*
+>Having the same labels on every issue helps for visual consistency.
+Also, these are necessary informations for any issue.

-### Type
+#### Type

 Type labels should be used to define the type of task done inside the issue.